bitovi/academy/src/web-components/3-map-view/map-view.md

 ### connectedCallback

-For elements with side-effects (such as those that make network requests), it's best to do those side effects in the __connectedCallback__.
+For elements with side-effects (such as those that make network requests), it’s best to do those side effects in the __connectedCallback__.

 `connectedCallback` is a lifecycle method for custom elements.
 It is called when the element is __connected__, which can occur in one of these scenarios:
   - The HTML parser sees the element within the page.